 Financial Aid Award Letter - A copy of the current year Award Letter or No Need Email produced by the Financial Aid Office at KCC (www.kellogg.edu)

-Eligible students must submit the General Scholarship Application each year they wish use to use the scholarship with the required attachments listed above.
+Eligible students must submit the Universal Scholarship Application each year they wish use to use the scholarship with the required attachments listed above.

 Please check our Legacy FAQ for commonly asked questions.